ehsanmqn/freight-rates/README.md

 GROUP BY dates.day
 ```

 Currently, I'm using the above SQL query inside the Price model.
 However, I made some optimizations to improve the query's readability and functionality.
-The optimized version of above query is as follows (I haven't used the following query in my code due I did edge tests based on the above query.)
+The optimized version of above query is as follows (I haven't pushed the project with the following query in my code due I did edge tests based on the above query.)

 ```sql
 WITH origin_codes AS (